-Our most recent stories spanning the world of architecture from Asia and beyond, filed from our global roster of correspondents and photographers.
+Our most recent stories spanning the world of architecture and urban planning from Asia and beyond, filed from our global roster of correspondents and photographers.

 China’s first and only recipient of the Pritzker — the world’s most respected prize for architecture — Wang Shu, along with his wife and practice partner Lu Wenyu are the founders of Hangzhou-based practice Amateur Architecture Studio